 The Batavia shipwreck highlights the severe health and social impacts on people of escalating conflict, exacerbated by inadequate food and water, rest and recreation.
 Disputes can be de-escalated by brute force and rebellion.
 Violence is unlikely to preserve relationships, and coercive controls to maintain order could be shortlived and too economically and legally draining.

-People who do not learn from history are destined to repeat past errors and losses.
+People who learn from history will avoid repeating past errors and losses.
 Distressed and arguing people may be more prone to errors, contributing to human and other environmental hazards, tensions and fatalities.

 3. The call for conflict management

 There are roles for conflict management, incorporating diplomacy to maintain and enhance human relationships (Sicking, 2017).
 Nobel-prize winner Sir William Golding (1911-1993) recognized challenges when no governing authority existed.
 Golding, in the well-known 1954 work ‘Lord of the Flies,’ described a group of British boys who were stranded on a remote island and were unable to self-regulate.
-Golding might have thought about unfortunate situations, such as the doomed Batavia travellers, when he created his work.
+Golding might have considered unfortunate situations, such as the doomed Batavia travellers, when he created his work.

 Today we build on earlier theories and practices in conflict management, with targetted approaches to meet your particular needs and situations before deep suffering and lawlessness.